-General question: How did the short-term growth of DF and WH change before, during, and after the 2021 Heat Dome at the HJA?
+General question: How did the 2021 Heat Dome affect short-term and subsequent year growth of DF and WH at the HJA?

 Specific question 1A: Are these growth changes similar or different between MOG trees and younger trees?

 Specific question 1B: Do growth changes persist during periods of normal precipitation—i.e., in the absence of drought?